davideast/firebase-fundamentals-frontend-masters/guide/src/pages/3-cloud-firestore.md

 #### NoSQL and joins
 This entire time we've only queried _from one collection._ I'm sure a lot of you SQL developers are asking: How do you _join data_ from other collections?

-The answer, just like anything in web development, is that it depends on your situation.
+The answer, just like anything in web development, is _that it depends on your situation_.
 This is another situation where it's helpful to look at what you might be used to in the SQL world.

 ##### Normalization
 A cornerstone of SQL is data normalization.
 Normalization seeks to ensure that data is not duplicated across the database.
 This is commonly done through the use of foreign keys.
 Each row has a column that corresponds to another record in another table.